bhatti/PlexServices/README.md

 - Encourage messaging based services: Though, PlexService supports both messaging based services and web services, but it prefers messaging based services and provides web bridge to expose them externally.
 It also encourages use of event-bus for internal communication.

-- Easily deployable: PlexService framework provides embeddable Netty server for easily deplying services.
+- Easily deployable: PlexService framework supports both war files and embeddable Netty server for easily deplying services.
 It allows you to determine what services should be deployed together at runtime, thus encourages light weight services that can be deployed independently if needed.

 - Development Support: Though, you may use different Java processes to deploy services in your production environment, but you can add all of services in a single Java process during development to simplify the deployment process.